 Planning Your Trip Aboard the Whale Watcher

 Trips are 3½ to 4 hours in length.
 Boarding begins approximately one hour prior to scheduled departure.
-Please be sure to visit our policies page (including raincheck, sightings guarantee and safety policy) and get important information on directions and parking.
+Please be sure to visit our policies page for information regarding our rainchecks, sightings guarantee and safety policy.
+You can find directions to our dock here.

 Please visit our interactive ticketing site to purchase your tickets online!